 If you wish to invite the Mayor to attend an event, please email Mayorinvitations@sunshinecoast.qld.gov.au and an RSVP will be provided as soon as possible.

-- The region has now been independently rated as having the second strongest performing economy in Queensland and has experiencing some of the highest levels of business confidence in the last four CCIQ-Westpac Business Confidence surveys.
+- The Sunshine Coast has been independently rated as having the second strongest performing economy in Queensland and is continuing to experience some of the highest levels of business confidence.

-- Council has acquired and now manages one of the most extensive municipal conservation estates in south east Queensland.
-It has achieved national recognition for a number of its environmental programs.
+- Council has acquired and now manages what is arguably the most extensive local conservation estate in south east Queensland.

-Prior to his election as Mayor in 2012, Mayor Jamieson enjoyed an extensive career of nearly 30 years in chief executive and senior leadership roles in media and publishing.
-He had strategic and operational responsibilities for customer satisfaction, staff development, business performance and shareholder growth.
-In 2006, he was appointed Chief Executive of APN Australian Publishing, where he was accountable for newspaper assets valued in excess of $1 billion.
+Prior to his election as Mayor in 2012, Mark enjoyed an extensive career of 29 years in chief executive and senior leadership roles in media and publishing, with strategic and operational responsibilities for customer satisfaction, staff development, business performance and shareholder growth.

 - Director of Pacific Area Newspapers Publishers Association